foxdonut/meiosis/helpers/router/README.md

 - Store the route in the application state
 - Use the route in the state to determine which page to render, what data to load, etc.
 - Clicking on a link, changing the URL in the location bar, etc. changes the route in the state
-- Changing the route in the state programmatically synchronizes the URL in the location bar
+- Changing the route in the state programmatically synchronizes the URL in the location bar.

 ## Installation